Homebuying

 This article has been updated from a previous version.

-If you decide to break your mortgage, whether it’s a variable or a fixed one, you will have to pay a prepayment penalty.
+If you decide to break your mortgage, you will have to pay a prepayment penalty.

 When should you consider breaking your mortgage?